sloancinkle/shuffleboard/README.md

 You only need to do this the first time.
 Afterwards, you can just click on the app to run it.

 ### Windows
 1. Download the Windows .zip file and unzip it.
+Delete the .zip file.
 2. Open the folder and double-click Shuffleboard.exe.
 3. If Windows Defender pops up and prevents the app from starting, click More Info, then click Run Anyway.